Best ways to get to South America using points and miles (2024)

 Qantas Frequent Flyer

-• The short story: Qantas offers good award pricing on shorter oneworld routes, like Miami to parts of Northern South America.
+• The short story: Qantas offers good award pricing on shorter oneworld business class routes, like Miami to parts of Northern South America.
 Keep in mind that though LATAM has left oneworld, their flights can still be booked with Qantas points.

 • Miles required: Qantas has a distance-based award chart that goes by cumulative distance whether one-way or round trip (booking round trip will work out to fewer net miles each way).
 The shortest-distance flights to South America measure fewer than 1,000 miles one-way but the longest can be more than 5,000 miles one way.
 Here are the first several distance bands: